knwble/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete Betty from /tmp/mu_first_directory/betty
-Delete the directory my_first_directory that is in the /tmp directory script that changes the working directory to the previous one.
+Delete the directory my_first_directory that is in the /tmp directory script that changes the working directory to the previous one. script that lists all files . .. /boot